Quba: Points of interest

-The Olympic complex, located 120 km from Baku, was opened on October 11, 2003.
+located 120 km from Baku, was opened on October 11, 2003.
 The area of this recreational and sports center is 16 hectares.
 There are facilities for the development of football, mini-football, basketball and volleyball.
-There are two-story cottages, spacious apartments, as well as a conference hall with a capacity of 200 people on the territory of the complex; the largest of 5 halls in this complex is designed for 2000 spectators.
+There are two-story cottages, spacious apartments, as well as a conference hall with a capacity of 200 people on the territory of the complex; the largest of five halls in this complex is designed for 2,000 spectators.
 One of the two small training halls is equipped with simulators, and the other with a boxing ring.
 Wrestlers can use the auxiliary room.
 The football field, which accommodates 5,100 spectators, is equipped with all the amenities that meet the requirements of this sport.
 The 50-meter pool is suitable for both training and competition.
 There are 3 stands, accommodating 1010 people.